Homes For Sale

 Access to the area includes Highway 114, US 377 and 287 as well as I-35 W and 407.
 That makes the Alliance area a favorite for commuters who can reach many of the DFW Metroplex employment centers.
 Additionally, the Alliance area has become a hot spot attracting businesses with high paying jobs.

-That's just part of the reason the area is called the "Golden Corridor" This access to thoroughfares combined with the business friendly nature of the planned development should insure the vibrant pace of growth continues well into the future.
+That's just part of the reason the area is called the "Golden Corridor" This access to thoroughfares combined with the business friendly nature of the planned development should ensure the vibrant pace of growth continues well into the future.

 Considering a Move To